What is healthy eating?

-Food journal: A food journal can help you keep track of what you eat, when you eat, your hunger/fullness, and your feelings at the meal or snack time.
+Food journal: A food journal can help you keep track your hunger/fullness and your feelings at the meal or snack time.
 Recording this information can also help you tune into your body’s hunger/fullness cues and help you identify areas where you need more support.
 Talk to your dietitian about whether keeping a food journal is right for you.

 Cooking: Helping to plan your meals and snacks ahead of time helps minimize the stress that can be experienced during meal preparation.
 Your dietitian can assist you with meal planning and how to get the best support around meals and snacks.

 Hunger and fullness: Eating when you’re hungry and stopping when you’re full will help your body balance its energy needs and keep you feeling comfortable.
 Part of normalizing your eating habits will first include the re-feeding process and then re-learning how to listen to your body.
 Throughout the recovery process, your dietitian can help you tune into your body’s hunger and fullness cues.
 Learning to both listen and understand your body’s cues takes time.
 Using a hunger and fullness scale can help you better understand your body.
 Rate your hunger level before you eat and after you finish.
 As you keep track of your hunger/fullness cues you can start to see a pattern in your eating habits.
 Picture a range of hunger and fullness from 0-10 where “0” means absolutely starving and “10” means uncomfortably full.
 Ideally you will learn to eat when you are a “3” or “4” and stop eating when you reach a “7” or “8”.
 If you already keep a food journal, talk to your dietitian about including your hunger and fullness rating in your food journal.